justrunis/who-wants-to-be-a-millionaire/README.md

-# who-wants-to-be-a-millionaire# Who Wants to Be a Millionaire
+# Who Wants to Be a Millionaire

 Welcome to the "Who Wants to Be a Millionaire" game!